ChenQian0618/starter-academic/content/project/example/index.md

 ---
-title: load measurement of pipes
+title: Load Estimation of Pipeline with flow.
 summary: An strain gauge based method for estimating external load of pipeline with flow
 tags:
-- Deep Learning
+- load
 date: "2020-06-01T00:00:00Z"

 # Optional external URL for project (replaces project detail page).